hyungccho/backbone_material/projects/w7d5-trello-clone.md

   remember to order them by rank, by overwriting the default comparator method.
 * Make the lists appear next to each other by making each inside a div which you give the CSS setting `float: left`.
-* Add the ability to create and delete cards for each list. *TODO: elaborate on how to do this in Backbone.* The card deletion should be accomplished by a button for each card which only appears when you're hovering over the card.
+* Add the ability to create and delete cards for each list.
+The card deletion should be accomplished by a button for each card which only appears when you're hovering over the card.
   Use CSS `:hover` or the jQuery hover event to get this effect.